yuja/jj/docs/revsets.md

 * `x ~ y`: Matches `x` but not `y`.
 * `x | y`: Matches either `x` or `y` (or both).

-Not all command arguments support logical operators yet.

 ## Date patterns

 Functions that perform date matching support the following pattern syntax: